hubmapconsortium/ontology-api/README-refactoring-guide.md

 # Knowledge Base ETL Workflow Refactoring

 ## Introduction
 This document explains how the current ETL Process for loading the Knowledge Base should be refactored.
 The process will start with the UMLS .CSV files loaded using these steps: https://github.com/dbmi-pitt/UMLS-Graph/blob/master/CSV-Extracts.md.
 These files form the UMLS basis for the rest of the process.
+This code is currently in `refactored_code` branch in github.

 ## Prerequisites
 There are 5 file structures used by the refactored code.
 These files follow a format initially developed by the PheKnowLator project.  **PLEASE NOTE: These files cannot contain any extra information.
 The load process assumes there is no further filtering required to process this data.
 Some errors may occur if extra entities or relations are found within the data.** The files and formats are presented below: